DSGT-DLP/Deep-Learning-Playground/README.md

 | Running the Frontend | `dlp-cli frontend start` |
 | Running the Backend  | `dlp-cli backend start`  |

 Make sure to run the above two commands in separate terminals.
+You should see these Terminal messages and be able to go to these URLs on success:

 ![](.github/readme_images/frontend_start.png)
 ![](.github/readme_images/backend_start.png)

-You should see these after successfully running the above commands:

 ## 5. AWS Setup
 If you will be working on tasks that interface with AWS resources/services, please follow the below steps (please install AWS CLI using this [link](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) first):